U.S. Army Research Office

 The digital battlefield requires a seamless, ubiquitous, survivable and highly mobile wireless communication system with a highly dynamic network topology.
 The information communicated ranges from voice to video and includes bursty file transfers for vehicle and aircraft radio, as well as light weight radios carried by Soldiers on foot.
-The channels are noisy and unreliable due to jamming, mobility, multipath, and multi-user interference.
+The channels are noisy and unreliable due to jamming, mobility, multipath, and multiuser interference.
 To provide the necessary capability, research is supported in spread spectrum, mobile ad hoc radio networks in the areas of multimedia network architectures, distributed routing, congestion control, and heterogeneous network integration.
 Research is also supported in adaptive source and channel coding, networking with adaptive antennas, adaptive routing to avoid failed nodes, and power control.
-Of particular interest is the science of networks as applied to the tactical wireless network problem, including an understanding of its performance limits.
+Of particular interest is the science of networks as applied to the tactical wireless network problem including an understanding of its performance limits.
 Finally, of growing interest is the use of the concepts used in cognitive radio applied to the overall network in the emerging area of cognitive networks.

-There is a natural interdependence between communications networks and human networks, as seen in the recent emergence of social media web sites.
+There is a natural interdependence between communications networks and human networks, as seen in the recent emergence of social media websites.
 Research in human networks emphasizes this interaction between the communications network and the human network.
 Network structure and dynamics, as well as the effects of the network on information and belief propagation, and prediction of phase changes are also of interest to this program.
-Mathematical techniques utilized in communications networks and other network analysis, such network information theory, graph theory, game theory, data mining, and Markov chains, will be leveraged to analyze human networks.
+Mathematical techniques utilized in communications networks and other network analysis, such as network information theory, graph theory, game theory, data mining, and Markov chains, will be leveraged to analyze human networks.
 This subtask is closely coordinated with the Social and Cognitive Network Task.

 Social and Cognitive Networks

-The goal of Socio-Cognitive Networks program is to understand human beliefs and behaviors that lead to group level phenomena particularly those relevant in military settings.
+The goal of Social Cognitive Networks program is to understand human beliefs and behaviors that lead to group level phenomena particularly those relevant in military settings.
 Social networks are the underlying structure of interaction and exchanges between humans within both strategically designed and self-organized systems.
 Social networks allow collective action in which groups of people can communicate, collaborate, organize, mobilize, or attack.
 Social influence processes determine how ideological groups form and dissolve, information and beliefs spread and interact, and how populations reach consensus or contested states.
-The changing nature of DoD's doctrines and mission has greatly increased the need for models that capture the cognitive, organizational and cultural factors that drive activities of groups, teams and populations.
-Better understanding the human dimension of complexity will provide critical insights about emerging phenomena, social diffusion & propagation, thresholds and tipping points.
+The changing nature of DOD's doctrines and mission has greatly increased the need for models that capture the cognitive, organizational and cultural factors that drive activities of groups, teams and populations.
+Better understanding the human dimension of complexity will provide critical insights about emerging phenomena, social diffusion and propagation, thresholds and tipping points.

 Projects supported by the social-cognitive networks program will contribute methodological advancements in modeling dynamic social network structures and substantive knowledge about the cognitive and psychological factors that enable emergent behaviors and capabilities.
-The US Army is particularly interested in research that uses defense-relevant empirical data to feed into computational models.
+The U.S. Army is particularly interested in research that uses defense-relevant empirical data to feed into computational models.
 As such, this program seeks to fund projects that are successful in blending theories and methods from the social sciences with rigorous computational methods from computer science and mathematical modeling.

-Methodological research in this program will collect data, build multi-agent models and design dynamic simulations that resolve issues around (a) scalability of networks, (b) multi-level (nested) systems, and (b) imputing network links and identifying meaningful subgroups.
-These projects could include research that examines small group dynamics within big data sets; multi-level models that account for nested cognitive, social, cultural, physical dimensions of systems; link and subgroup estimation algorithms to deal with incomplete data and clandestine activities.
+Methodological research in this program will collect data, build multi-agent models and design dynamic simulations that resolve issues around (a) scalability of networks, (b) multilevel (nested) systems, and (b) imputing network links and identifying meaningful subgroups.
+These projects could include research that examines small group dynamics within big data sets; multilevel models that account for nested cognitive, social, cultural, physical dimensions of systems; link and subgroup estimation algorithms to deal with incomplete data and clandestine activities.

 Topical research areas in this program include (a) diffusion /propagation dynamics and (b) collaborative networks.
 Diffusion dynamics research will focus on formation and dissolution of civic-minded and violent networks, mobilization of benign to hostile political movements; propagation of and enduring changes in attitudes; and network-based interventions.
-Organizational network research will investigate network models of collaborative communication as they relate to information spread, information fidelity and organization performance through different structural /topological classifications of networks.
+Organizational network research will investigate network models of collaborative communication as they relate to information spread, information fidelity and organization performance through different structural/topological classifications of networks.

 Dr. Purush Iyer